Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Theoretical Analysis of GenAI for Network Optimization

 \section{Theoretical Analysis of GenAI for Network Optimization}

 GenAI has demonstrated remarkable success in both one-shot solution generation and MDP-based decision-making for network optimization.
 However, there remains a lack of theoretical understanding regarding its generalization capabilities in optimization contexts.
-In this section, we take GDM as a representative example and apply the generalization capability analysis of distribution learning to the corresponding optimization problems.
-Specifically, we derive bounds on the gap between the expected objective value of generated solutions and the optimal value, as well as the gap between the expected returns of generated and optimal policies.
-These results provide a more rigorous foundation for understanding the generalization behavior of GenAI in both solution and decision generation, offering insights for practical applications.
+In this section, we use GDMs as representative examples and apply the analysis of generalization capability in distribution learning to the corresponding optimization problems.
+Specifically, we derive bounds on the gap between the expected objective value of generated solutions and the optimal value, as well as the gap between the expected returns of generated and optimal policies. {These results demonstrate the performance convergence of GDMs in both types of problem formulations and provide an intuitive illustration of the positive and negative factors influencing the convergence outcomes.}